Francine Ratner Kaufman

 Francine Ratner Kaufman is an American endocrinologist, professor, author, researcher, consultant, and corporate officer in the medical field of diabetes mellitus.
 She is the author of Diabesity: The Obesity-Diabetes Epidemic That Threatens America.
-She is currently chief medical officer at Medtronic's diabetes business.
+She is chief medical officer for Senseonics, Inc.

 Professional overview

-Kaufman previously served as president of the American Diabetes Association and chaired the National Diabetes Education Program.
+Kaufman previously was president of the American Diabetes Association and chaired the National Diabetes Education Program.
 She is vice president of Global Medical Affairs, for the Diabetes business of Medtronic Inc. and past director of the Comprehensive Childhood Diabetes Center, and head of the Center for Endocrinology, Diabetes and Metabolism at Children's Hospital Los Angeles.
 She was elected as a member of the Institute of Medicine of the National Academies in 2005.

 Kaufman is professor of pediatrics at the Keck School of Medicine of the University of Southern California and received a Distinguished Professor award from USC in 2006.
 Kaufman was also an attending physician at Children's Hospital Los Angeles.
 She is a diplomate of the American Board of Pediatrics and is board-certified in pediatric endocrinology and metabolism.

 Kaufman's board certifications include the National Board of Medical Examiners, 1977; Diplomat, American Board of Pediatrics, 1981; and Pediatric Endocrine and Metabolism, 1983.